minghsu/usim_modifier_v3/README.md

 # Update History

+## 2026-02-22

+***I’m currently refactoring this project and found an issue with the EZ100PU smart card reader on my M3 MacBook Air.
+I’ve ordered an ACR39U-UF reader for additional testing.
+Once the tests are complete, I’ll create a new project: usim_modifier_v3.1.***

 ## 2025-05-11

 - Update: modify the AID read mechanism, will select the PIX numbers startwith "A0000000871002" (means this project only support USIM APP)